thunderrabbit/barefoot_rob/templates/event_templates/cuddle_party/yoga_study_center/yoga_study_center.en.md

 #### Where

-* 4 minutes walk from Kannai Station
+* 5 minutes walk from Minatomirai Line Nihon-Odori Station
-* 6 minutes walk from Nihon-Odori Station
+* 6 minutes walk from JR Kannai Station

 #### Cost